-Tel Aviv may be most famous for what happens after the sun goes down.
-This city has a very popular nightlife scene, so do not miss it!
-The Nightlife Tour is a great way to experience Tel Aviv’s bars and clubs from a local’s perspective.
-Most bars and clubs will not fill up until 12am and many parties go all night.
+Tel Aviv is world-famous for what happens after midnight.
+The city’s nightlife is bouncing every day of the week, so do not miss it!
+The Nightlife Tour is a great way to experience Tel Aviv’s bars and clubs from a local perspective.
+Most bars and clubs will not fill up until 24:00 and many parties go on all night.
 Click here for more information about Tel Aviv’s nightlife.

 If you have more than 24 hours in Tel Aviv, it is easy to mix and match these suggested with a larger Israel itinerary.
-If you want to remain in the center of the country, then take advantage of a night out in Tel Aviv, maybe hanging out on the beach is the best thing to do the following day.
-There are also a number of day tours available that take place in and around Tel Aviv.
+If you want to remain in the center of the country, then take advantage of a night out in Tel Aviv, lounge on the beach the following morning, and continue your adventures with one of our day tours.
+It’s also worth checking out our Tel Aviv bucket list for more ideas.

 However you decide to spend your time in Tel Aviv, we promise it will be an unforgettable experience!